opentaproject/info/source/admin/gettingstarted/index.rst

 See who has used your site
 ==========================

-Click the |fa-users| icon in the toolbar to see all the users in the course.
+Click the |fa-users| icon (Users) in the toolbar to see all the users in the course.

 .. note::